Altra Lone Peak 9 Review: 7 vs 8 vs 9 Comparison

 Check out my review of the Altra Lone Peak 8 here!

-The Lone Peak 9 builds upon the strengths of the Lone Peak 8, keeping Altra’s signature FootShape fit and zero-drop design, while introducing key refinements in cushioning, durability, and performance.
+If you’re curious about the difference between Altra Lone Peak 9 vs Lone Peak 8, here’s a detailed look at how the LP9 builds on the strengths of the LP8.
+It keeps Altra’s signature FootShape fit and zero drop platform while introducing key refinements in cushioning, durability, and overall performance on the trail.

 ✅ Cushioning & Midsole